I'm a Post-doctoral Research Associate at Carnegie Mellon University's Robotic Institute at the Illumination and Imaging

 My research interests lie at the intersection of computer vision and computational photography.
-Computer vision relies on images and video captured by cameras.
+Computer vision relies on images and videos captured by cameras.
 Since the discovery of the camera obscura in ancient times and up to the modern electronic devices, the cameras we use have not changed much.
 Sure, we digitized the image and improved the optics but the underlying principle behind the modern camera mimics the human eye.
 Therefore, due to the particular ‘design’ of the human vision system (and machine vision as a consequence), humans and most machine vision systems cannot perceive the full range of phenomena in our surroundings.

 If "photography" (φωτο-γραφία) can be translated from Greek as "drawing with light", then computational photography should then be "photo-codikopoisi" (φωτο-κωδικοποίηση) or "coding with light", or perhaps "photo-logismos" (φωτο-λογισμός) which means calculating or reasoning with light*.

 * Thanks to Kyros Kutulakos for advice with the proper Greek wordplay on the phrase "coding with light".